-During your job interview, you'll be allowed to showcase your interpersonal skills.
-Make sure you have good body language, are an active listener and that you're effectively communicating with the hiring manager.
-It's also a good idea to bring in hard copies of your resume and cover letter that highlight your web developer skills.
+During your interview, you'll be allowed to showcase your interpersonal skills.
+Make sure you have positive nonverbal communication, are an active listener and effectively communicate with the hiring manager.
+It's also a good idea to bring copies of your resume and cover letter that highlight your web developer skills.
 Be ready to answer questions that pertain to the role you're hiring for and how your skills meet the job requirements.

 Explore more articles